 There are many different styles of meditation.
 I think of all meditations can be broken into 2 categories still or moving.
 Yoga, Walking, Qui Kuong and Tai Chi are all examples of moving meditation.
 Some include surfing, weeding, hiking, running and swimming as meditative.
 Koan, chanting mantra, prayer, hypnotherapy, visualization, and pranayama breath work are all examples of still meditations.
 You can do any of these meditations alone or in a group.
 Inside or outside.
 For a short time or for multiple days.
 Try new types.
 YouTube is a treasure trove of meditations of both kinds.
 Plus there are a bunch of great apps too.

 Meditation has many benefits.
 They compound over time.
 When you practice regularly, your well being, peace of mind and emotional resiliency will expand.
-What great self care it is.
+It is great self care.
 However meditation for millennia has a sacred component.
 So remember when you take the time to meditate, it can be much more than stress relief.
 Meditation can help you create a deeper context and connection to life.
-When I am regularly practicing, I feel very connected to the essence of life Qui in all things.
+When I am regularly practicing, I feel very connected to the essence of life within myself and in all things.